 Begonias have been around for ages, and with good reason.
 This easy to grow annual does well in a variety of conditions and needs little to thrive.
-Provide it with light shade, rich well-drained soil, ample water, and plenty of fertilize, and you'll be rewarded with stunning flowers and foliage.
+Provide it with light shade, rich, well-drained soil, ample water, and plenty of fertilizer, and you'll be rewarded with stunning flowers and foliage.
 With so many different shapes, sizes, and colors, Begonias have no problem taking the spotlight in any garden setting.

 Wax Begonia, the more popular variety of Begonia, can be found in sizes to fit just about any space (from as small as 6 inches (15 cm) to nearly 3 feet (90 cm) tall).
-The larger varieties are ideal for landscaping, and when planted en masse create a dramatic effect.
+The larger varieties are ideal for landscaping, and when planted en masse, create a dramatic effect.
 Smaller Begonia varieties are well suited for container gardens, and they won't crowd out your other plants.

 Flower shapes are just as diverse as Begonia plant sizes.
-Some plants showcase single flowers with just one row of petals, while others have double blooms with numerous rows of petals.
+Some plants showcase single flowers with only one row of petals, while others have double blooms with numerous rows of petals.
 In the past, Begonia color choices were generally limited to green or bronze foliage with white, pink, or red flowers.
 But today, Begonia colors are much more diverse.